eric-ofori/DevOps.io/Capstone_Project_Git/CAPSTONE_PROJECT_GIT.md

 1. Create a Repository on GitHub:
 + Name it greenwood-library-website
++ Make sure to make the repository public
 + Initialize it with a README.md file and clone it to your local machine

 ![GitHub_Repo_Clone_1](/Capstone_Project_Git/Images/GitHub_Repo_Clone_1.png)